diskmanti/zero/README.md

 If you want to address the guest VM's by host name, you must create DNS entries or entries on the host VM.

+VM's that include addtional virtual disks are ideal for Kubernetes cluster nodes.

 ## Setup
 #### Spin up basic Linux VM